m4b/goblin/README.md

 ### Features

 * goblins (TBA)
-* the best, most feature complete ELF64 implementation, ever.
-* begrudging ELF32 support, with type punning!
+* the best, most feature complete ELF64/32 implementation, ever - now with auto type punning!
 * many cfg options - it will make your head spin, and make you angry when reading the source!
 * slowly adding mach-o and PE binary support, mostly because it's boring and it's just a port of [rdr](http://github.com/m4b/rdr)
 * tests
 * awesome crate name

-Libgoblin aims to be your one-stop shop for binary parsing, loading, and analysis.
+`libgoblin` aims to be your one-stop shop for binary parsing, loading, and analysis.
 Eventually, at some future date, once the holy trinity is finished (ELF, mach, PE), writers for the various binary formats are planned.

 ### Use-cases and Planned Features